patrsc/kopia-recover/README.md

 Python tool to recover broken or missing kopia pack file BLOBs.

+> [!CAUTION]
+> **Experimental!**
+> This tool is highly experimental!
+Be cautious when using it!
+> Make backups of any files that you replace in your kopia repository!

+> [!WARNING]
-**EXPERIMENTAL!!!** Be cautious when using this!
-Make backups of any BLOBs that you replace in your kopia repository!
-This is a proof of concept, code is quick and dirty.
+> This is a proof of concept, the code is quick and dirty.

 Limitations:
 * Compression feature not implemented: will not work for pack file BLOBs that have compressed blocks inside